X-LANCE/WebSRC-Baseline/README.md

 In `dataset.csv`, each row corresponding to one question-answer data point except the header.
 The meanings of each column are as follows:
 * `question`: a string, the question of this question-answer data point.
 * `id`: a unique id for this question-answer data point.
+Each `id` has a length 14, the first two characters are the domain indicator, the following two number is the website name.
+The corresponding page id can be extracted by `id[2:9]`, for example, id "sp160000100001" means this line is created from the *sport* domain, website *16*, and the corresponding page is `1600001.html`.
 * `element_id`: an integer, the tag id (corresponding to the tag's `tid` attribute in the HTML files) of the deepest tag in the DOM tree which contain all the answer.
 For yes/no question, there is no tag associated with the answer, so the `element_id` is -1.
 * `answer_start`: an integer, the char offset of the answer from the start of the content of the tag specified by `element_id`.
 Note that before counting this number, we first eliminate all the inner tags in the specified tag and replace all the consecutive whitespaces with one space.
 For yes/no questions, `answer_start` is 1 for answer "yes" and 0 for answer "no".
 * `answer`: a string, the answer of this question-answer data point.